RomanPetrus/web-scraping-etl/README.md

-A collection of small Python ETL projects focused on web scraping,
+A curated collection of small Python ETL projects focused on web scraping,

-data cleaning, and structured data storage.
+data extraction, cleaning, and structured storage.

+Each project is self-contained and demonstrates a specific scraping or ETL

+pattern.

 \## Projects

-\- (to be added)
+\### 🎬 Movies Web Scraping ETL

+\- Scrapes movie ranking data from a public website

+\- Cleans and validates extracted data

+\- Stores results in CSV and SQLite formats

+📁 Project location:

+`projects/movies-web-scraping-etl/`